istio/old_mixer_repo/doc/dev/adapters.md

 ```

- In the next section we'll look in more detail about adapter lifecycle.

 # Adapter life cycle

 This section explains various Mixer states during which it interacts with adapters.
 This is important in order to